mobius3/kiwi/ROADMAP.md

   - [ ] KiWi must not allocate memory frequently
   - [x] All include files should be lowercase
   - [x] Add `c-rez` instead of older resource generator
-  - [ ] Remove explicit dependency on SDL from core and widgets and move it elsewhere
+  - [ ] SDL should not be called explicitly on core and widgets
-    - Push things to render driver?
+    - [ ] Create and support an event backend
-    - Separate renderdriver into multiple "kiwi backends"?
+      - Expose all "interesting" events as functions the render driver can call to warn KiWi it happened.
-      - text backend
+    - [ ] Create/refactor a new, easy render backend
-      - rendering backend
+      - core and widgets will use only RenderCopy
-      - inputs backend
+    - [ ] Create and support an font backend
-    - Check what actually needs to be moved
+      - core and widgets will request text sizing information
-    - Consider stopping the refactor impulse and embrace SDL2 for once
+      - font backend must be able to raster fonts. needs to figure out a way to raster, upload texture and set on the widget.
 - [ ] New Widgets (by value and how easy to write)
   - [ ] Checkbox
   - [ ] Radio (with radio group/automatic check control)